JackHey99/Project-0/README.md

 ## Results
+code description

 Figure 5 and 6 below is the comparison between the reading on the oscilloscope and the values printed on the serial monitor.
+The two values agreed with each other so it can be confirmed tha